mavlink/qgc-dev-guide/en/custom_build/upstream_merge.md

 ## Repository Setup

-* Create a new repository from main QGC repo.
-Do not clone, create a new repo, initializing it from the main QGC repo.
+* Create a new repository from the main QGC repo.
+One way of achieving this in Github is by clicking "import a repository" when creating the very repo.
 * You can now clone the above repo to do your work in and create pull requests from.
 * In your clone create a remote called 'mavlink' which points back to the main QGC repo.
   * ```git remote add mavlink https://github.com/mavlink/qgroundcontrol.git```